Conditional estimates for $L$-functions in the Selberg class II: Introduction

 \subsection{Notation}

 We have already seen a few definitions in Section~\ref{subsec:Basics}.
-Let us also denote other definitions used in this article.
-We start by defining several parameters coming from the functional equation:
+Let us also denote other definitions used in this paper.
+We start by defining several parameters that come from the functional equation: